Eli-Reece/plsbepatient/notes/funcptrs.md

+# C - Function Pointers

-### Overview
+## Overview
 A function pointer is a variable that stores the address of a function that can be called later through that pointer

-### Use cases
+## Use cases

-- callback functions
-	- functions that are passed as arguments to other functions
+callback functions: functions that are passed as arguments to other functions

-- dynamic dispatch
+dynamic dispatch

-- state machines
-	- pointers that are used to transfer between states
+state machines: pointers that are used to transfer between states

-- dynamic plug-in mechanisms
-	- allows an application to dynamically use different plug-ins or modules at runtime
+dynamic plug-in mechanisms: allows an application to dynamically use different plug-ins or modules at runtime

-- ISRs
+ISRs

-### Syntax
+## Syntax

 ```c
 ret_type (*funcptr_name)( funcargs_datatypes ) = <func_to_point_to>